 The insurance company will generally pay for new medical conditions, injuries or accidents that may occur after the effective date of the policy.
 It does not cover any routine expenses related to pre-existing conditions, preventive check ups, immunizations or maternity.

 U.S. Urgent care or Walk-in Clinic visit is $15 copay and not subject to deductible; if your deductible is $0, the $15 copay is waived.
-If you visit the emergency room for a sickness (not for injury) for which you are not admitted into the hospital, there is $200 penalty per visit.
+If you visit the emergency room for which you are not admitted into the hospital, there is $200 penalty per visit.

 Prescription drugs are covered like any other eligible medical expenses.